 As mobile smart devices continue to proliferate, mobile apps are seeing wider and wider adoption across every industry.
 Apps can be used to facilitate better customer service and support, providing an easy channel for clients reach out to the businesses they frequent, while also offering advanced customer-facing tools.
-Likewise, apps for in-store associates allow access to inventories, reviews, detailed customer information, and omnichannel selling options, for a better, more customized buyer experience, in store and and out.
+Likewise, apps for in-store associates allow access to inventories, reviews, detailed customer information, and omnichannel selling options, for a better, more customised buyer experience, in store and and out.

 More than that, applications can be put to work improving essentially any business process.
 Store and share files across mobile devices, socially communicate across teams and departments, build and deploy cost-effective marketing initiatives that reach customers as individuals, automate repetitive-yet-important processes, and reduce turnaround associated with shipping, payment, and other time-consuming tasks.
 Business apps are capable of streamlining the mechanisms that move your business forward.

-Of course, in order to be as effective as possible, these apps need to be designed specifically with the needs of your organization in mind.
+Of course, in order to be as effective as possible, these apps need to be designed specifically with the needs of your organisation in mind.
 And while ready-made, out-of-the box solutions may provide value, the right custom apps will be better suited to solving the problems faced by your business, and helping you connect with the your customers on a one-on-one basis.
-In order to enjoy the benefits of made-to-order business applications, many organizations prefer to bring app development in house, and that means developing a reliable app strategy.
+In order to enjoy the benefits of made-to-order business applications, many organisations prefer to bring app development in house, and that means developing a reliable app strategy.

 Understand the App Strategy Basics.

-An effective app strategy is one that is not only capable of meeting user requirements and expectations, but also provides a framework in which an organization may conceptualize, develop, and deploy reliable applications quickly and cost effectively.
+An effective app strategy is one that is not only capable of meeting user requirements and expectations, but also provides a framework in which an organisation may conceptualise, develop, and deploy reliable applications quickly and cost effectively.
 As such, your business’s app strategy should consist of several factors.
 The following steps will help you create an app strategy to meet the needs of your business and your clients:

 Understand your audience